Water safety tips for anglers

 - when fishing from a slippery bank or near deep and fast flowing water - don’t take risks near the water

 - check the weather forecast for changing conditions which affect the water you are fishing

-- wear the right safety gear – always wear a life jacket when fishing from a boat
+- wear the right safety gear – always wear a life jacket

 - notice and avoid contact with overhead power lines